Get matched with the perfect policy and price

 Avg.
 Quote Time

-• Florida: Teens can apply for a learner’s permit at 15, but must hold it for at least 12 months before becoming eligible for a driver’s license.
+Texas: Teens can get a learner’s permit at 15, but they must hold it for at least 6 months before they can apply for a driver’s license.

 a student driver learning how to drive on a driving course, relating to learner's permit insurance